Government to review EQC

 The review will focus on:

-- What types of property the Earthquake Commission insures, including the structure and extent of EQC cover.
+- What types of property the commission insures, including the structure and extent of EQC cover.

-- The institutional structure and design of the Earthquake Commission, including its roles.
+- The institutional structure and design of the commission, including its roles.

 - The financial management of the Crown's risk exposure and how it should be financed.

-''[It] is also an opportunity to consider possible changes consistent with other government initiatives.''
+''[It] is also an opportunity to consider possible changes consistent with other government initiatives,'' Brownlee said.

-Brownlee said the review would ensure the EQC supported the insurance industry, minimise Crown risk on private property damage and reduce ''the potential for property owners to experience socially-unacceptable distress'' in a natural disaster.
+He said the review would ensure the EQC supported the insurance industry, minimise Crown risk on private property damage and reduce ''the potential for property owners to experience socially unacceptable distress'' in a natural disaster.

-Finance Minister Bill English said the Canterbury earthquakes had been the commission's biggest test.
+Finance Minister Bill English said the Canterbury quakes had been the commission's biggest test.

-''In light of the lessons learned from the earthquakes, the Government will review disaster insurance arrangements to look at where changes to existing policy settings are desirable.
+''In light of the lessons learnt from the earthquakes, the Government will review disaster insurance arrangements to look at where changes to existing policy settings are desirable,'' he said.

-EQC has received more than 414,000 building claims and 93,000 land claims from the Canterbury earthquakes.
+The EQC has received more than 414,000 building claims and 93,000 land claims from the Canterbury quakes.

-Treasury will consult other agencies and consider homeowner feedback, and report back with proposed changes in March 2013.
+The Treasury will consult other agencies and consider homeowner feedback, and report back with proposed changes next March.

 - © Fairfax NZ News